Improving On-Demand Single Photon Source Coherence and Indistinguishability Through a Time-Delayed Coherent Feedback

-where $\phi = \phi_{\rm M} + \omega_0 \tau$ is the round trip phase change and $\Delta t = \tau / N$ is the time discretization of the feedback loop; now the TLS interacts with the incoming $(N-1)^{\rm th}$ bin ($B_{N-1}$) and the outgoing zeroth bin ($B_0$) which picks up the phase change $\phi$.
-The key advantage of this approach appears in the evolution of the $B_n$ operators under the waveguide Hamiltonian, which is $U_{\rm W}^{\dagger}(\Delta t) B_{n} U_{\rm W} (\Delta t) = e^{-i \delta \Delta t} B_{n-1}$, where $U_{\rm W} (\Delta t) = e^{-i H_{\rm W} \Delta t}$.
-This evolution acts to {\it pass} the waveguide field forward one bin each time step, where we assume linear dispersion.
+A limitation of this approach is that the total number of waveguide photons at any instant must be truncated.
+Typically, this is chosen to be two to capture the interference between multiple photons in the feedback loop and is a good approximation for most waveguide QED systems \cite{Regidor2021a}.
+For our system, where the ideal generation is a single photon per pulse, this truncation has no affect on the results.
 The waveguide field outside of the loop, i.e., for $x > 0$, is modeled through the incoming and outgoing feedback loop bins, and the incoming bins are vacuum fields.
-During the QT step, we take a simulated measurement of the outgoing bin ($B_0$) and project the full ket vector accordingly.
+During the quantum trajectory step, we take a simulated measurement of the outgoing bin ($B_0$) and project the full ket vector accordingly.
 After projection, there is no information in the outgoing bin and it can be dropped to retain a tractable Hilbert space (absorbing boundary condition).
-This is a stochastic process, but an average over many individual QTs yields the ensemble average behavior of the system.
+This is a stochastic process, but an average over many individual trajectories yields the ensemble average behavior of the system.

-Importantly, a major advantage over other system-level quantum waveguide simulation approaches, is that we also include two important dissipation channels in our model of the TLS: $(i)$ off chip decay from the TLS, $C_0 = \sqrt{\gamma_0} \sigma^-$, with rate $\gamma_0$, and (ii) pure dephasing in the TLS, $C_1 = \sqrt{\gamma'} \sigma^+ \sigma^-$, with rate $\gamma'$.
-These are included as quantum jump operators following standard QT theory.
+Importantly (and a major advantage over matrix product states) we also include two important dissipation channels in our model of the TLS: $(i)$ off chip decay from the TLS, $C_0 = \sqrt{\gamma_0} \sigma^-$, with rate $\gamma_0$, and (ii) pure dephasing in the TLS, $C_1 = \sqrt{\gamma'} \sigma^+ \sigma^-$, with rate $\gamma'$.
+These are included as quantum jump operators following standard quantum trajectory theory \cite{Tian1992,Dalibard1992}.

-Using the QTDW model, we take advantage of the natural link between the individual QTs and experiments to calculate $g^{(2)}(0)$ and $\mathcal{I}$ through simulated HBT and HOM interferometers.
-Note that our technique can also tractably calculate the two-time correlation functions, however, the HBT and HOM approaches are more intuitive and numerically much faster.
+Conventionally, the brightness, $\eta$, is calculated as the total field emitted from the qubit into the waveguide from a single laser pulse.
+In the ensemble average picture this is calculated as $\eta = \int_0^{\infty} dt' \gamma \braket{\sigma^+ (t') \sigma^- (t')}$.
+In the quantum trajectory picture, the above expression can also be calculated using the average expectation of $\braket{\sigma^+ \sigma^-}$ across all trajectories.
+Equivalently since each trajectory contains a detection record of emitted photons from the waveguide, $\eta$ can be calculated by taking the average number of photons emitted in a trajectory.